rudelm/rudelm.github.io/content/post/2018-03-08-diy-homekit-with-raspberry-pi-and-xiaomi-robot-vacuum.md

 # Adding the HomeBridge to iOS devices

-  1. Install the Home app, if you&#8217;ve removed it from your device.
+  1. Install the Home app, if you've removed it from your device.
 You can reinstall it from the App store.
   2. Open the Home app and add a new device
-  3. If you&#8217;ve give the app access to your camera, you can scan the QR code you&#8217;ve seen earlier.
-However, HomeBridge is now running as a daemon in the background so you won&#8217;t see that QR code.
-You can add the bridge manually by using the PIN you&#8217;ve set in the config.
+  3. If you've give the app access to your camera, you can scan the QR code you've seen earlier.
+However, HomeBridge is now running as a daemon in the background so you won't see that QR code.
+You can add the bridge manually by using the PIN you've set in the config.